white-poto/simple-fork-php/README.md

 the sub processes exit(or just do something else, but do not forget)
-+ ParallelPool: it will keep the sub processes count, you should not init any socket connection before the FixedPool start(share socket connection is dangerous in multi processes).This class has a method `reload` which can reload the process.
-When you call `reload` method, the master will start new N porcesses and shutdown the old ones.
++ ParallelPool: it will keep the sub processes count, you should not init any socket connection before the FixedPool start(share socket connection is dangerous in multi processes).This class has a method `reload` which can reload all the sub processes.
+When you call `reload` method, the master will start new N processes and shutdown the old ones.
-+ SinglePool: no matter how many process you submit, it will always keep one process starting and start another after it stopped.
++ SinglePool: no matter how many processes you submit, it will always keep one process starting and start another after it stopped.
-+ FixedPool: no matter how many process you submit, it will always keep N processes starting and start another after it stopped. the active processes count is less then N forever.
++ FixedPool: no matter how many processes you submit, it will always keep N processes starting and start another after it stopped. the active processes' count is less then N+1 forever.

 Notice
 --------------------------
-Remeber that you must add `declare(ticks=n);` at the start of program.
+Remember that you must add `declare(ticks=n);` at the start of program.
 If the sub processes exit continually and quickly, you should set `n` to a small integer, else set a big one to save the CPU time.
 If you want to register signal handler in the master process, the child will inherit the handler.
-If you want to register signal handler in child process but before it start, you can call the `Process::registerSignalHandler` method.
-After the child process start, it will register the signal handler automatically.
+If you want to register signal handler in the child process before it start, you can call the `Process::registerSignalHandler` method. `start` method of the sub process is called, it will register the signal handler automatically.

 Examples
 -------------------------